New Jersey Foreign LLC Registration & Certificate of Authority Guide

 Step 1: Confirm your LLC is active and in good standing

-Before submitting a New Jersey foreign LLC registration, your LLC must be active and in good standing in its formation jurisdiction.
+Before submitting a New Jersey Foreign LLC registration, your LLC must be active and in good standing in its your home state.
 New Jersey will not approve a foreign registration for an LLC that has been administratively dissolved, revoked, or is otherwise not compliant in its home state.

 Step 2: Obtain a Certificate of Good Standing from your home jurisdiction

-New Jersey requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC’s formation jurisdiction.
+New Jersey requires a valid Certificate of Good Standing (also known as a Certificate of Existence or Certificate of Status) issued by the LLC's your home state.
 The certificate should generally be dated within 60 days of filing the New Jersey application to avoid processing delays or rejection.

 Step 3: Appoint a New Jersey Registered Agent